Zaatari Refugee Camp

 Professor of Near Eastern Archaeology

-Gil Stein’s main research interests focus on the development of early civilizations in the Near East and the archaeology of ancient colonies.
+Gil Stein is Professor of Near Eastern Archaeology in the University of Chicago's Department of Near Eastern Languages and Civilizations and a Faculty Affiliate of The Pearson Institute.
+His main research interests focus on the development of early civilizations in the Near East and the archaeology of ancient colonies.
 He has conducted research on the economic organization of state societies, the preservation of cultural and archaeological heritage, ancient colonial networks, craft specialization, Neolithic subsistence systems, and zooarchaeology.

 He is currently directing excavations of the Chalcolithic mound of Surezha in the Erbil Governate, Kurdistan region, Northern Iraq, a project begun in 2013.
 Since 2012, he has been director of the Oriental Institute’s partnership with the National Museum of Afghanistan in Kabul.
 This four-year cultural heritage preservation project, funded by the US State Department, has been helping to rebuild the information infrastructure of the National Museum of Afghanistan by training museum staff, developing a bilingual Dari-English computer database for the museum, and conducting the first-ever complete inventory of the objects in its collections.